lbright-liu/scDGRN/README.md

 pip install networkx
 pip install community
 ```
-# **We provide several tutorials and user guide, you can quick start by an example.**
+# **We provide several tutorials and user guide, you can get started quickly with an example.**

 | | | |
 | :---: | :---: | :---: |